skull-candy/genieacs/README.md

 and now run :
 "sudo ./genieacs-start.sh"

+# 8.5th Step (IMPORTANT BUT OPTIONAL STEP) :
+In order to make genieacs autostart when the server boots up  we need to add the genieacs-start.sh script pointer or command to the cron job list by adding its path by runing the following commands:

+"sudo crontab -e -u root"

+now in the end of the file add :

+"@reboot /home/**USERNAME**/genieacs-gui/genieacs-start.sh"

+Press CTRL + O and Press Enter to save the file then press CTRL + X to exit the editor

+Now we need to prepare the genieacs-start.sh script for root user , so the script and the gui will be accessible and executable by the root user by runing the following commands :

+Technique 1 :
+"sudo nano /home/**USERNAME**/genieacs-gui/genieacs-start.sh"

+Technique 2 :
+cd to the folder to edit the scripts :
+"cd /genieacs-gui/"
+"sudo nano /genieacs-start.sh"

+when in the editor find the following lines and modify them accordingly :

+  tmux send-keys 'cd genieacs-gui' 'C-m' tmux send-keys 'rails server -b 0.0.0.0' 'C-m'

+ to

+   tmux send-keys 'cd /home/**USERNAME**/genieacs-gui' 'C-m' tmux send-keys 'sudo rails server -b 0.0.0.0' 'C-m'

+Once done , Press CTRL + O and Press Enter to save the file then press CTRL + X to exit the editor
+PRO-TIP : you can try rebooting the server using (sudo reboot) to verify if the above changes are correct and working for you.

 # 7th Step :
 Open Browser and refresh the page or
 Point to: http://ServerIPAddress:3000 to open the GenieASC GUI Dashboard and log in: